bryceamacker/terraform-mgmt-bootstrap/README.md

 - `azure-tenant-id`
 - `azure-sub-id`

-These variables can be used in subsequent Azure DevOps pipelines
+These variables can be used in subsequent Azure DevOps pipelines.

 # Next Steps

 This repo is intended to lay the ground work for Azure DevOps pipelines to be set up to deploy further resources.
 The shared variable group is a key part of enabling this, but the configuration of those pipelines is something deeply project specific, so is not covered here.

-An example pipeline is given in the example directory, showing how to run a pipeline using the hub shared state and the service principal that has been setup using secure variables
+An example pipeline is given in the `azdo/` directory, showing how to run a pipeline using the shared state and the service principal that has been setup using secure variables

 If you are using a mono-repo, the whole of this repo can be dropped in as a sub-folder, in order to keep the Terraform separate from any Terraform you wish to use in your other "spoke" pipelines